vanderhoornm/android-MythTV-Leanfront/README.md

 - Android SDK v7 appcompat library
 - Android SDK v17 leanback support library
 - Android SDK v7 recyclerview library

-## Contributing

-We love contributions! :smile: Please follow the steps in the [CONTRIBUTING guide][contributing] to get started.
-If you found a bug, please file it [here][bugs].

 ## License